THE RED AND WHITE BELT

 Kōhaku maku are hung on walls to give a festive appearance on formal occasions, but are also used on less formal occasions to mark off or decorate spaces.

 Collectors of exotic fish will also be familiar with Kōhaku Koi.
-The Kōhaku has a white body, with red markings across the the body.
+The Kōhaku has a white body, with red markings across the body.

 The Kōhaku breed is believed to be one of the first ornamental carp varieties developed.
-The variety dates to 1888, when a man named Kunizo Hiroi bred a red-headed female koi with one of his own males, whose markings resembled cherry blossoms, thus creating the now extinct Gosuke bloodline from which all of the known Kōhaku bloodlines established.
+The variety dates to 1888, when Kunizo Hiroi bred a red-headed female koi with one of his own males, whose markings resembled cherry blossoms, thus creating the now extinct Gosuke bloodline from which all of the known Kōhaku bloodlines established.

 The Kōhaku remains one of the most popular breeds of ornamental fish in Japan.